Financial & Housing Assistance

 Volunteers of America ~ Homeless Veterans Reintegration Program (HVRP) & Supportive Services for Veteran Families (SSVF)

 HVRP provides homeless / at risk Veterans assistance w/obtaining gainful, long term, and meaningful employment.
-HVRP provides additional job hunting support services called “Individual Case Management” which includes job search assistance (resume reviews / preparation, referrals, interviewing skills, and retention / post-employment services), vocational training (financial assistance to get into training programs), transportation assistance, work tools / phone / clothing assistance.
+HVRP provides additional job hunting support services called “Individual Case Management” which includes job search assistance, vocational training (financial assistance to get into training programs), transportation assistance, work tools / phone / clothing assistance.

 Western Montana Mental Health Center